bgavran/LSTM/README.md

 #### Achieved ~85% accuracy.
 # Visualizations
 The network yields different types of activations on different neurons.
 The visualizations of the most interesting neurons are shown below.
+Each image represents the activations of one single neuron in the network.
+Each row represents one input example (one review).
+Each column represents the activations of that neuron at time *t*.

 Neuron that fires positively when detects words such as *worst*, *bad*, *awful* and positively when it detects words such as *classic*, *good*, *finest* etc.
 It also puts them on a linear scale where some words are more positive/negative than others.